Maria's Cookbook

 • 2 pounds fresh mussels, cleaned and debearded

-• 4 tablespoons extra virgin olive oil
+• 4 tablespoons extra-virgin olive oil

-• 5 cloves garlic, thinly sliced
+• 5 garlic cloves, thinly sliced

-• 1 red chili, thinly sliced (optional, for heat)
+• 1 red chili, thinly sliced (optional)

 • ½ cup dry white wine